RobertTassy/Voter_Sim/README.md

 # Voter_Sim
-a voter simulation that allows you to create, list, update, and delte (P)olicitians or (V)oters.
+a voter simulation that allows you to create, list, update, and delete (P)olicitians or (V)oters.